step-security-bot/jans/docs/admin/auth-server/client-management/client-configuration.md

 ### Key Rotation

-Janssen Server allows clients to configure keys using JWKS or by providing a [JWKS_URI](https://www.rfc-editor.org/rfc/rfc7591#section-2).
-Use of this parameter is preferred over the "jwks" parameter, as it allows for easier key rotation.
+Janssen Server allows clients to configure static set of keys using `JWKS` or specify a URI as `JWKS URI` where client is exposing its key set.
+For client who can host keys and expose a URI, it is **recommended** to use `JWKS URI` instead of static `JWKS` key set.
+Using `JWKS URI` enables client to rotate its cryptographic keys without having to change the client configuration on Janssen Server.

-### Cryptographic and Encryption Algorithms
+### Selecting Algorithms for Encryption and Signing

 The client can select algorithms for cryptographic and encryption during client configuration.
 Janssen Server supports a list of algorithms as listed in response of Janssen Server's well-known